Skip to main content Go to Site Map

 Level 6 (third year)

 You'll enter your third year looking to strengthen existing industry links and networks introduced in second year through further practical engagement and experiences.
-You'll develop an awareness and understanding of publishing options, literary agencies, and other creative arts and literature-based organisations, and will undertake practical community or industry-based live projects that reflect your interests.
+You'll be paired with a professional writer or editor, where possible, who'll guide you, alongside academic staff, as you undertake a project in your chosen specialism.

-Concluding the year, you'll work on an extended project in your chosen area of interest.
+Concluding the year, you'll work on an extended project in your chosen area of interest, allowing you to develop a strong portfolio of work that best reflects you as a writer.

 Headshot for J Cole.